phitaylr/canvascli/README.md

 ## Configuration

 The only configuration needed is api credentials.
-Make a file called credentials.json in the root directory.
+Make a file called .canvasclicred.json in the user home directory.
 Then add your instance and api key.
 ```
 {
   "url": "https://INSTANCE.instructure.com/api/v1/",